amritsingh183/rst_news_aggregator/Readme.md

   ↑
 Fn (also implements FnMut and FnOnce)

-Fn is the most restrictive (most functions satisfy it) FnOnce is the least restrictive (all closures satisfy it)
+Fn is the least intrusive for closures that only read captured values and can be called many times (most simple closures and function items implement Fn)
+FnOnce is the least reusable; it consumes captured values and guarantees the closure can be called at most once
 ```